userver-framework/userver/scripts/docs/en/userver/functional_testing.md

 ```

 Creating per-testsuite virtual environment is a recommended way to go.
-It creates virtualenv that could be found in current binary directory:
+It creates Python venv in the current binary directory:

 `${CMAKE_CURRENT_BINARY_DIR}/venv-testsuite-${SERVICE_TARGET}`